 - Granulated sweetener of choice- I used allulose, but a brown sugar substitute also works.

 - Baking powder- Leavening agent to give some rise and depth.

 - Greek yogurt- Adds extra moisture to the bread.
 You can also use sour cream.

 - Butter- Softened and salted butter.

-- Milk of choice– I used unsweetened coconut milk, but any low carb milk can be used.
+- Milk of choice- I used unsweetened coconut milk, but use your favorite keto milk.

 - Vanilla extract- A must for any good quick bread.

 - Zucchini- Finely shredded zucchini.
 Be sure to squeeze out any excess moisture, to ensure the bread doesn’t sink in the middle.